-The drama centers around a husband and wife (Ethan and Zeena), who need an extra hand around the house due to Zeena’s debilitated body and constant illnesses.
+The drama centers around a husband and wife (Ethan and Zeena), who need an extra hand around the house due to Zeena’s weakening body and constant illnesses.
 The young woman who joins them, Zeena’s pour cousin Mattie Silver, is a charming, vibrant person.
 Mattie and Ethan fall in love, creating a love triangle that eventually ends unhappily for all.
 Their triangle sets up a tragedy that scandalizes the whole town.

 Ethan Frome, was filmed on location at Peacham, VT., for seven weeks, with filming wrapping in March 1992.
 The film was released on March 12, 1993.Though it was filmed in Vermont, the Wharton’s story was based in the fictional Berkshires town of Starkfield, Mass.

 “Oh, it was very cold,” Neeson recalled.
 “It was a hard shoot,” Neeson commented.
 “Everybody who worked on it wasn’t there for the money, but were there because they loved the story and wanted it to work.”

 Vermont locals including David Dellinger, Burt Porter and Rusty DeWees (best known as “the Logger”) also have small parts in the movie.

 Update 2015: We had posted some rare YouTube American Playhouse videos here that documented the making of Ethan Frome on location in Peacham, but unfortunately they have been removed due to copyright issues.